 If your child falls outside of this range, you might want to consider either sizing up or down a size for them.
 Alternatively, you can also visit your local bike shop to try out the various bike sizes before deciding.

 The majority of 24″ kids bikes are main of either steel or aluminum.
-There are some exceptions where they’re made of carbon, but they will cost you a lot of money.
+There are some exceptions where they’re made of carbon, but those will cost you a lot of money.

 Steel is a very durable, reliable material, and more importantly, affordable material to build a bike frame.
 The downside is, it’s heavy.

 On the other hand, aluminum offers the same durability yet is a lot lighter and more expensive.
 Bikes like the Cannondale Quick 24 and Prevelo Alpha 4 are among the lightest 24″ bikes, but they come with a heavier price tag.

 In short, be prepared to pay more if you’re after a lighter bike.

 Shimano and SRAM are the two most common gear manufacturers seen in 24″ bikes.

 Since 24″ are now bigger bikes, they come with various gear configurations.
 Some of the bikes such as Co-op Rev 24 and Cannondale Quick will come with 7-speed gearing, while others can have up to 21 gears with 3 front chainrings.

 For example, if the bike has 2 front chainrings and 7 rear cogs, there will be a total of 14 available gears.
 The wider the gearing range, the more versatile the bike is.

 You might also start noticing that manufacturers specifying the gear ratio in terms of 11-28T or 11-34T.

 What does this mean?

 11T represents 11 teeth at the rear cog, which indicates a very high gear which is ideal for cruising along flat roads.

 28T represents a very low gear, which is useful for the hills.
 The steeper the hill is, the lower the gears needed, which is why some bikes such as the Prevelo Alpha 4 comes with a 34T rear cassette.